-At Warner Law Offices, our attorneys represent people injured by nursing home negligence and abuse.
+At Warner Law Offices, PLLC, our attorneys represent people injured by nursing home negligence and abuse.
 If your loved one suffers from dehydration or malnutrition, we offer a free initial consultation to discuss your case.
-He or she may be entitled to compensation from the nursing home.
+They may be entitled to compensation from the nursing home.

 As people age, their appetite may diminish.
 They may also have a reduced sense of thirst.
 As a result, the elderly can suffer from malnutrition or dehydration even in an environment where there is plenty of food and liquids.

 A number of requirements apply to nursing homes.
 One of those requirements is to meet the nutritional needs of residents.
 If necessary, to ensure adequate hydration and nutrition, nursing homes are required to help residents eat and drink.